 Wirtz Law has successfully obtained recoveries for our clients in excess of $45 million.

-I am so grateful for Wirtz Law group especially Jessica Underwood, she was the most professional, most helpful, and most knowledgeable lawyer I have ever worked for.
+Especially Jessica Underwood, she was the most professional, most helpful, and most knowledgeable lawyer I have ever worked for.
 She worked non stop to get me the best outcome.
 She explained the process we were going through step by…

 ‐ Diana A.